Case Interview Practice

 Metrics that matter

-In non-profit operations, focus on metrics that reflect impact and efficiency.
+When evaluating operations in a non-profit, focus on metrics that reflect both efficiency and effectiveness.
 Key metrics include:

-Understanding these metrics will help you evaluate the effectiveness of proposed solutions.
+Understanding these metrics will help you assess the operational health of the organization.

 • Cost per service delivered.